Christopher T. Monnette

 About Author

-Over the years I have been called: father, husband, brother, friend, Marine, entrepreneur, coffee roaster, corporate executive, photographer, and writer to name a few of the labels that I care to repeat here.
+Over the years, I’ve been called many things: father, husband, brother, friend, Marine, entrepreneur, coffee roaster, corporate executive, photographer, and writer—just to name the ones I’m willing to own publicly.

-In 2013, I added a new label - visually impaired.
-Like more than 11 million Americans, I was diagnosed with macular degeneration - a chronic, progressive, and irreversible disease that has slowly robbed me of my central vision, the narrow part of my vision that is responsible for reading, seeing vivid colors, and recognizing faces.
-The loss of the latter is the most painful, by far.
+In 2013, I added a new label: visually impaired.
+Like more than 11 million Americans, I was diagnosed with macular degeneration—a chronic, progressive disease that has slowly taken my central vision.
+That narrow window is responsible for reading, recognizing faces, and seeing color vividly.
+Losing the ability to recognize a loved one’s face has been, by far, the hardest part.

 "The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart"